How To Transfer Cryptocurrency by Inheritance

 Gaining profit from cryptocurrency are becoming more interesting for more and more investors and traders.
 When people own a certain number of digital assets, they begin to raise a question about the possibility of inheriting those assets, like the stocks or bonds.
 For now, nothing is known about the cases in which the cryptocurrency was inherited, but we cannot deny that this may be necessary for someone.

-If we would consider virtual money as an asset, then we must understand that it has several differences from traditional tools:
+If we consider digital currency as an asset, we should take into account several differences from traditional instruments:

 Investors are undoubtedly attracted by the anonymous nature of cryptocurrency.
 Many governments try to regulate cryptocurrency somehow in order to make it more transparent.
 Such attempts have not given any results yet, and therefore it is impossible to equate digital assets with traditional investment instruments.